ubranch/ubranch/README.md

 ## Me
-- ⭐ I'm currently starring your repository.
+- ⭐ Currently starring your repository.
-- 🌱 I am currently learning *esrever engineering and low-level stuff.
+- 🌱 Busy learning reverse engineering and machine learning.
-- 💬 Ask me anything related to the tech world.
-(I use arch btw)
+- 💬 Ask me anything tech-related.
+(I use Arch, btw)
-- ⛈️ Interesting fact: I've been in IT since I was five years old (thanks to my dad).
+- ⛈️ Fun fact: Been in IT since age 5 (thanks, Dad).
-- 📫 mail: ubranch@usa.com  ---  tg: [@ubranch](https://t.me/ubranch)
 ## Stats
 > here's some digits:
 >